Imaclean74/grafeo/docs/ecosystem/grafeo-server.md

 ### GQL Wire Protocol (GWP)

-The lite and full builds include a gRPC-based binary wire protocol on port 7687.
-All query, transaction, database, admin, and search operations are available over gRPC.
+The gwp and full builds include a gRPC-based binary wire protocol on port 7688.
+All query, transaction, database, admin and search operations are available over gRPC.
 Configure with `--gwp-port` or `GRAFEO_GWP_PORT`.

+### Bolt v5.x (BOLTR)

+The bolt and full builds include a Bolt v5.x wire protocol on port 7687, compatible with Neo4j drivers.
+Configure with `--bolt-port` or `GRAFEO_BOLT_PORT`.

 ### Health & Feature Discovery